Davie Irons: Threave Rovers

 After being sacked by Greenock Morton, Irons was appointed the player-coach of South of Scotland League club Threave Rovers from Castle Douglas.
 When Irons appeared as a used substitute in the final minute of a match versus Whitehill Welfare on 24 October 2009, Irons was the oldest player to have played in a Scottish Cup match at the age of 48 years and 98 days.
 Irons then replaced Gerry Britton as the assistant-manager of Partick Thistle in January 2010 but Irons' contract was terminated by the club on 26 February 2010.
 After leaving the Jags, Irons returned to Threave Rovers as a player-coach once again.
 Irons then superseded his own record as the oldest player to appear in a Scottish Cup match, when aged 49 and a number of days, he played for Threave Rovers on 20 November 2010 in the third round of the Scottish Cup in a 2–2 draw versus Stenhousemuir at Ochilview Park.

 Stenhousemuir

 Irons was then appointed manager of the Warriors at the end of December 2010.
-Irons then resigned as the club's manager in July 2012 due to personal reasons.
+Irons then resigned as the club's manager in July 2012 for personal reasons.